-Overview of Sustainability

-Technical note 1 (work in progress)
+Technical Note 1

 Prof. Silvia Pérez Bou

 ISEM Fashion Business School

 Sustainability in the Fashion Value Chain

 Sustainability is a complex word related to the three-bottom line1 of economic, social, and environmental dimensions of the development that meets the needs of the present without compromising those of the future2, within the planet's physical boundaries.